 Under the guidance of the Athletic Director, Lackawanna College conducts a full and active athletic program in both men's and women's sports.
-The College participates in intercollegiate competition in football, men's and women's basketball, men's baseball, women's softball, women's volleyball, men's and women's soccer, and men's and women's wrestling and esports.
+The College participates in intercollegiate competition in football, men's and women's basketball, baseball, softball, women's volleyball, men's and women's soccer, men and women's wrestling, and esports.

 The College competes in Region XIX of the National Junior College Athletic Association (NJCAA).
-This region encompasses part of Eastern Pennsylvania, New Jersey and Delaware.
-Lackawanna College is in a Division II program, which allows the Athletic Department to award scholarships to athletes in all sports.
+This region encompasses part of Eastern Pennsylvania, New Jersey, and Delaware.
+Lackawanna College is a Division II program which allows the Athletic Department to award scholarships to athletes in all sports.
 To be eligible for such support, students must adhere to the rules set forth by the NJCAA.
-Esports is governed by the National Association of Collegiate Esports (NACE).
+Esports competes in and is governed by the National Association of Collegiate Esports (NACE) and the NJCAAE.

 Lackawanna College's teams have met with great success regionally and nationally over the years.
-The College's teams, both women's and men's, consistently follow their regular seasons with participation in regional, district and national playoffs and also in major tournaments.
-Remarkable success has also been the hallmark of the football team, which under the direction of head coach Mark Duda, has taken part in eleven national bowl games and the 2019 National Championship game.
-The baseball, women's basketball and wrestling teams have all competed at their respective national championships in the 2018-2019 academic year.
+The College's teams, both women's and men's, consistently follow their regular seasons with participation in regional, district and national playoffs as well as in major tournaments.
+Remarkable success has also been the hallmark of the football team, which under the direction of head coach Mark Duda, has taken part in 11 national bowl games and the 2019 National Championship game.
+The baseball, women's basketball and wrestling teams have all competed at their respective national championships in the 2020-2021 academic year.